Rickie Lambert: International career

 On 8 August 2013, Lambert was called up to the England squad for the first time at the age of 31, on the same day that his wife gave birth to their third child, a daughter, Bella.
 Six days later, he scored on his England debut with his first touch of the match against Scotland from a header, two minutes and 43 seconds after coming on as a substitute for Wayne Rooney to secure a 3–2 win for his country.
 Lambert earned a second call-up on 27 August 2013, when Roy Hodgson named him in the England squad to face Moldova and Ukraine in 2014 FIFA World Cup qualifiers.
 On 6 September 2013, Lambert was handed a start by Hodgson against Moldova at Wembley Stadium.
 He got his second international goal in this match, another header, making it two goals in two consecutive matches.
 Lambert also contributed the assists for two Danny Welbeck goals in the same match.

 On 12 May 2014, Lambert was named in the 23-man England squad for the 2014 FIFA World Cup.
 In a preparation match for the tournament against Ecuador, on 4 June in Miami, he received the ball from Ross Barkley and scored to give England the lead in an eventual 2–2 draw.
 Lambert made his first appearance at the finals in England's second group match, a 2–1 defeat to Uruguay, replacing Jordan Henderson for the last three minutes as England sought an equaliser.

 On 8 September 2014, in England's first UEFA Euro 2016 qualifying match against Switzerland, Lambert came on as a 90th-minute substitute and with his first touch assisted Danny Welbeck to seal the 2–0 win in Basel.

+Coaching career

+In May 2023, Lambert joined Wigan Athletic as a Youth Development Coach with the club's academy.

 Personal life

 Lambert is married to Amy and the couple have three children.
 Their third child, was born on 8 August 2013, the same day he was called up to the England squad for his debut against Scotland.
+Since 2020, Lambert has espoused a range of conspiracies on social media, including around COVID-19 and the concept of 15-minute cities.